Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 # AI Expert Workflow MCP

-An MCP server that implements the AI Expert Workflow for integration with Task Master, using OpenRouter API for AI capabilities.
+An MCP (Model Control Plane) server that implements the AI Expert Workflow for integration with Task Master, using OpenRouter API for AI capabilities.
+This project allows you to consult with AI experts in product management, UX design, and software architecture to plan and develop your projects.

 ## 🚀 Quick Start for End Users